-All graduate participants are expected to prepare sections of the course syllabus, indicating learning objectives, required readings, and topics to be discussed each day.
-Participants will also prepare slides, and assessments tailored to the material presented in class.
+All graduate participants are expected to prepare one session of the course syllabus, indicating learning objectives, required readings, and topics to be discussed each day.
+Participants will also prepare slides, online video reviews and assessments based on the material presented in class.

-Graduate students will also lead seminar discussion of current research articles related to their practicum topic.
-You may choose a selection of papers for the undergraduates to cover, or direct undergraduates to identify current peer-reviewed research papers on their own to go over and present.
+Graduate students will also lead ZOOM-based online discussion of current research articles related to their practicum topic.
+You may choose a selection of papers for undergraduates to cover, or direct undergraduates to identify peer-reviewed research papers on their own to go over and present.